 Founded in 2006

-We started a research project on safeguarding portable water provisioning to urban informal settlements in Dar es Salaam in collaboration with Lancaster University and a network of institutions including The University of Manchester, The University of Dhaka, Ardhi University, CSE, WaterAid and DSK, and funded by the British Academy through its Global Challenge Research Fund.
-The projects aims at exploring sustainable water safety and sanitation safety practices that would improve quality of drinking water.
+In efforts to explore the provision of sustainable water safety and sanitation safety practices that would improve quality of drinking water, we conducted a research on safeguarding portable water provisioning for urban informal settlements in Dar es Salaam.
+The research project was conducted in collaboration with Lancaster University and a network of institutions, including The University of Manchester, The University of Dhaka, Ardhi University, CSE, WaterAid and DSK.
+Additionally, the project was funded by the British Academy through its Global Challenge Research Fund.